Rampal (spiritual leader): Legal issues

+Murder conviction

 On 11 October 2018, Rampal was found guilty of murder in two cases with FIR no. 429 and 430.
 Both cases pertain to the death of five women and an eighteen-month-old infant at his Satlok Ashram in Barwala in 2014 during clashes between his supporters and police.
 On 16 October 2018, all the convicts were sentenced to life imprisonment along with ₹2 Lakh fine each.
 The then Additional District and Sessions Judge D.R.
 Chalia pronounced the punishment for Rampal and fourteen of his followers of life imprisonment and also a fine of ₹1 lakh each was imposed separately for murder and criminal conspiracy.
 The convicts were also awarded a sentence of two years imprisonment and fined ₹5,000 each for wrongful confinement.
 The jail terms were pronounced to run concurrently.

-On 30 October 2021, Rampal was jailed for 3 years under section 420 of the Indian Penal Code and the Essential Commodities Act.
-This seven-year-old case involves a seizure of 408 LPG cylinders and 2,600 liters of diesel in Satlok Ashram in Barwala town.
-He was acquitted on charges of cheating.